-Definitions from 105 ILCS 5/27-23.7
+Definitions from Section 27-23.7 of the School Code (105 ILCS 5/27-23.7)

-Bullying includes cyberbullying and means any severe or pervasive physical or verbal act or conduct, including communications made in writing or electronically, directed toward a student or students that has or can be reasonably predicted to have the effect of one or more of the following:
+Bullying includes cyber-bullying and means any severe or pervasive physical or verbal act or conduct, including communications made in writing or electronically, directed toward a student or students that has or can be reasonably predicted to have the effect of one or more of the following:

-1. Placing the student or students in reasonable fear of harm to the student's or students' person or property;

-- 2. Causing a substantially detrimental effect on the student's or students' physical or mental health; - 3.
+- 1. Placing the student or students in reasonable fear of harm to the student's or students' person or property; - 2.
+Causing a substantially detrimental effect on the student's or students' physical or mental health; - 3.
 Substantially interfering with the student's or students' academic performance; or - 4.
 Substantially interfering with the student's or students' ability to participate in or benefit from the services, activities, or privileges provided by a school.